mavlink/mavlink-devguide/en/services/component_def.md

 ## Example definition file

-Here is an example for one param for a gimbal:
+Here is an example for one custom parameter defined for a gimbal:

 ```XML
 <?xml version="1.0" encoding="UTF-8" ?>